nikhiljohn10/pi-clap/README.md

 5. Run 'sudo python main.py' command in terminal.

 ( Try 2 claps to activate the output line for 1 sec.
 Note: Use 4 claps to exit from the system )

+### Update

+Python 3 compatible code is updated using classes and thread lock

 ### References